LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

   - Corrected outlier values for BMI using upper bound limits.
   - Handled missing values through a sequential imputation technique that considers information from different levels based on location.
-  - Created the "Climate Change" feature to address the impact of this environmental factor.
-  - Applied a customized cross-validation technique, combining StratifiedKFold with group information from a 'breast_cancer_diagnosis_code' variable.
+  - Created the 'Climate Change' feature using the average deviation in temperatures by month over the years to address the impact of this environmental factor.
+This variable is available at the 3-digit zip code level.  - Applied a customized cross-validation technique, combining StratifiedKFold with group information from a 'breast_cancer_diagnosis_code' variable.
   - Used Optuna for optimization when necessary.

 * **What Didn't Work:**